 Mission & History

-Surfing The Nations impacts local and international communities
+Surfing The Nations impacts local and international communities through the

-through the sport of surfing and selfless service by meeting needs and changing lives.
+sport of surfing and selfless service by meeting needs and changing lives.

-We are Surfing The Nations, a non-profit, humanitarian organization, run entirely by volunteers, based in Wahiawa, Hawaii, who live by the motto of “Surfers Giving Back.”
+We are Surfing The Nations, a non-profit, humanitarian organization, run entirely by volunteers.
+We are based in Wahiawa, Hawaii, living by the motto of “Surfers Giving Back.”
 Our desire is to see lives changed inside and outside of our organization, locally and internationally.
 We are a community made up of people who believe in using their talents and passions – from surfing and beyond – to give back and bring the message of love and hope.
 We believe surfers have a unique call on their lives: to GO!
 To get out of their comfort zones and use their thirst for adventure to bring them to the places of the world that are in need.
 We aim to transform surfing from a self-seeking sport to a common ground on which friendships all over the world can be built.

 The concept of integrating surfing and humanitarian work began way back in the early surf era with founder Tom Bauer.
 As a young boy who loved surfing, he found himself caught in the characterization of the surf culture as one marked by drugs, partying and self-centeredness.
-After fully grasping the concept that surfing and giving back can actually go hand-in-hand, Tom committed his life to mobilizing surfers to serve and to be leaders of positive change in communities both locally and internationally.
+After fully grasping the concept that surfing and giving back can actually go hand-in-hand, Tom committed his life to mobilizing surfers to serve and be leaders of positive change in communities both locally and internationally.
 Surfing The Nations was born!